SCanakis/Dnd-Inventory-Manager/README.md

 ## 🎲 About

-Built for D&D enthusiasts who want a digital companion for character management and inventory tracking.
-Perfect for both players and DMs!!!
+Enterprise-grade web application built for D&D enthusiasts who want a digital companion for character management and inventory tracking.
+Demonstrates modern full-stack development practices with Spring Boot microservices, Angular frontend, containerized deployment, and comprehensive testing strategies.

+**Perfect for**: Players, Dungeon Masters, and developers interested in game mechanics implementation and modern web application architecture.

+**Live Application**: Deployed on AWS EC2 with Docker containerization for scalable, production-ready hosting.

+**Built With Love For**
+* 🎭 Players who want to focus on roleplaying instead of bookkeeping
+* 🧙‍♂️ Dungeon Masters who need efficient campaign management tools
+* 💻 Developers interested in full-stack development and game mechanics
+* 🏢 Teams looking for examples of enterprise-grade application architecture